princeton-sns/gryff-rs/README.md

 ### What is Gryff?

-Gryff is a replicated storage system that provdies the shared object programming interface.
+Gryff is a replicated storage system that provides the shared object programming interface.
 Objects of arbitrary size are accessed with read, write, and read-modify-write operations.
 Read and write operations correspond to the simplified get/put interface of key-value stores and they comprise the bulk of many application workloads.
 Read-modify-write operations allow clients to atomically read and modify the value of an object, which enables strong synchronization such as compare-and-swaps